Matthew H. Edney:

-I am an academically trained geographer with two positions:
+I am an academically trained geographer, currently with two positions:

 My interests are varied and complex, but basically I'm a fan of maps and mapping, and always have been.
 I have a special liking for surveying instruments and techniques (my initial plan, ca. 20-years-old, was to become a land surveyor).
 I have also lived in the eighteenth century, as it were, for many years.